Managing COVID-19 risk

 Taken as soon as possible, antivirals reduce the risk of hospitalisation and complications of COVID-19.

-People at risk of severe disease should talk to their healthcare provider to have a plan in place to access testing and treatment if they test positive for COVID-19.
+People at risk of severe disease should talk to their healthcare provider to have a plan in place to access testing, and then treatment if they test positive for COVID-19.

 Find out more about eligibility, risk factors and antiviral medications.